 Noah Goldmann

-Noah Goldmann is a Policy Analyst at Rewiring America, where he supports the team's policy leadership and coalitional engagement.
+Noah Goldmann is a Policy Associate at Rewiring America, where he shapes implementation of the Inflation Reduction Act.
 Before joining Rewiring America, Noah managed federal infrastructure policy at BlocPower.
 He also wrote and published a white paper, Leading with Equity and Justice in the Clean Energy Transition, on equitable building electrification in partnership with Green & Healthy Homes Initiative.
 Noah studied Mathematics and Environmental Policy at Syracuse University, during which he took a semester off to field organize on the 2020 election.
 If dressing up as a heat pump will help solve the climate crisis, he can't wait to do it.

 • Amanda Sachs